craftdelivery/portfolio/README.md

 ### No Database connection
 Charger, Mailer and Texter do not connect to the postgres database.
 This is done for security purposes as well as to minimize open connections.
 Database relevant feedback is provided via webhook

+### Webhook init

+See `index-express.js` for how the express app handles incoming webhooks

 ### Projects
 `express-js` folders contain support code from the ExpressJS monolith